October 2024

 October 17, 2024 |

-The University of Maryland, Baltimore (UMB) broke ground Thursday, Oct.
-17, on its new $120 million, six-story University of Maryland School of Social Work (UMSSW) building that is slated to be the first net-zero emissions building within the University System of Maryland and downtown Baltimore.

 The University of Maryland, Baltimore (UMB) broke ground Oct.
+17 on its $120 million, six-story University of Maryland School of Social Work (UMSSW) building that is slated to be the first net-zero emissions building within the University System of Maryland and downtown Baltimore.

-17, on its new $120 million, six-story University of Maryland School of Social Work (UMSSW) building at 600 W. Lexington St. (Rendering courtesy of Ballinger)
+The University of Maryland, Baltimore broke ground Oct.
+17 on its $120 million, six-story University of Maryland School of Social Work building at 600 W. Lexington St. (Rendering courtesy of Ballinger)

-The University of Maryland, Baltimore (UMB) broke ground Oct.
-17, on its new $120 million, six-story University of Maryland School of Social Work (UMSSW) building at 600 W. Lexington St. (Rendering courtesy of Ballinger)
+The University of Maryland, Baltimore broke ground Oct.
+17 on its $120 million, six-story University of Maryland School of Social Work building at 600 W. Lexington St. (Rendering courtesy of Ballinger)

 The facility is designed to enhance collaboration among students and faculty and serve as a bridge between UMB and the surrounding community.
-It features cutting-edge classrooms, research spaces, a coffee lounge, bike lockers and showers, plus communal gathering areas, all within a framework that prioritizes equity, accessibility and sustainability.
+It features cutting-edge classrooms, research spaces, a coffee lounge, bike lockers, showers, and communal gathering areas, all within a framework that prioritizes equity, accessibility, and sustainability.

-“The new University of Maryland School of Social Work building will be more than just a place to develop the next generation of social workers, leaders, and scholars — it will be a vibrant community hub where students, faculty, and local partners come together,” UMSSW Dean Judy Postmus, PhD, ACSW, said.
-“I am enthusiastic that these adaptable spaces embrace social work’s core values of social justice, the importance of human relationships and service to the community, by going above and beyond in areas of sustainability and accessibility.
-Thank you to our faculty, staff, students, alumni and community members for helping shape this building.”
+“The new University of Maryland School of Social Work building will be more than just a place to develop the next generation of social workers, leaders, and scholars — it will be a vibrant community hub where students, faculty, and local partners come together,” said UMSSW Dean Judy L. Postmus, PhD, ACSW.
+“I am enthusiastic that these adaptable spaces will embrace social work’s core values of social justice, the importance of human relationships, and service to the community by going above and beyond in areas of sustainability and accessibility.
+Thank you to our faculty, staff, students, alumni, and community members for helping shape this building.”

 Key Features of the New UMSSW Building